Haitian diaspora: Particulars

 Migration between people from Haiti in various forms to the United States is deeply rooted.
 Jean Baptiste Point du Sable, an immigrant from Saint-Domingue (present-day Haiti), founded in 1833 the first nonindigenous settlement in what is now Chicago, Illinois, the third largest city in the United States.
-The State of Illinois and City of Chicago declared du Sable the Founder of Chicago on October 26, 1968.
+The State of Illinois and City of Chicago declared du Sable the Founder of Chicago on October 26, 1968 - du Sable is perceived to be from Saint-Domingue.
+His father was a European Frenchmen who had a child with an enslaved African woman.
+Conflicting evidence suggests that he could have possibly migrated from Canada or elsewhere.

 In January 2010, Canadian Prime Minister Stephen Harper announced that Canada will consider fast-tracking immigration to help Haitian earthquake refugees.
 US Homeland Security Secretary Janet Napolitano announced that the estimated 100,000 to 200,000 Haitians "not legally in the United States" as of January 12, 2010, would be granted a form of asylum called temporary protected status (TPS).
 Thousands of Haiti earthquake survivors, including Haitian children left orphaned in the aftermath of earthquake, could be relocated to the US.
 Senegal is offering parcels of land – even an entire region if they come en masse – to people affected by the earthquake in Haiti.

 There is a significant Haitian population in South Florida, specifically the Miami enclave of Little Haiti.
-New Orleans, Louisiana has many historic ties to Haiti that date back to the Haitian Revolution.
-New York City, especially in Flatbush, East Flatbush and Springfield Gardens, has a thriving émigré community with the second largest population of Haitians of any state in the nation.
-There are large and active Haitian communities in Boston; Spring Valley, New York; New Jersey; Washington D.C.; Providence; Georgia; Connecticut and Pennsylvania.
-There are also large Haitian communities in Montreal, Quebec, Canada; Paris, France; Havana, Cuba; San Juan and Kingston.
+New Orleans, Louisiana has historic ties to Haiti that date back to the Haitian Revolution.
+New York City, especially in Flatbush, Brooklyn, East Flatbush and Springfield Gardens, has a émigré community with the second largest population of Haitians of any state in the nation.
+There are large Haitian communities in Massachusetts; Spring Valley, New York; New Jersey; Washington, D.C.; Providence; Georgia; Connecticut; Pennsylvania and Ohio.
+There are also large Haitian communities in Montreal, Quebec, Canada; Paris, France; Havana, Cuba; and Kingston, Jamaica.

-Anténor Firmin was a 19th-century Haitian anthropologist, perhaps the first black anthropologist and an early writer of négritude, who influenced 20th century American anthropologist Melville J. Herskovits.
+Anténor Firmin was a 19th-century Haitian anthropologist, perhaps the first black anthropologist and an early writer of Négritude, who influenced 20th century American anthropologist Melville J. Herskovits.

 Michaëlle Jean, the former Governor General of Canada and now Secretary-General of the Organisation internationale de la Francophonie, was a refugee from Haiti who came to Canada in 1968 at age 11.

-Haitian immigrants have constituted a very visible segment of American and Canadian society, dating back to before the independence of Haiti from France in 1804.
+Haitian immigrants have constituted a visible segment of American and Canadian society, dating back to before the independence of Haiti from France in 1804.
 Haiti's proximity to the United States, and its status as a free black republic in the years before the American Civil War, have contributed to this relationship.
 Many influential early American settlers and black freemen, including Jean Baptiste Point du Sable and W. E. B. Du Bois, were of Haitian origin.